What Does it Take to Be a Hydrologist?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Science: Using scientific rules and methods to solve problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 6,700 jobs for Hydrologist in 2016.
+There were about 6,700 jobs for Hydrologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Hydrologist by 2026.
-There will be an estimated 700 positions for Hydrologist per year.
+The BLS estimates 700 yearly job openings in this field.